shameekagarwal/shameekagarwal.github.io/_posts/2024-03-02-low-level-design.md

   - we establish the relationship between them
   - finally, we make the design that can be converted to executable code in our object oriented language
 - uml or unified modelling language helps model the object oriented analysis
-- it helps communicate design decisions easily by breaking down a complex system into smaller, understandable pieces
+- it helps communicate design decisions by breaking down a complex system into smaller, understandable pieces

 ### Use Case Diagrams